Johnson, UT Rio Grande Valley Vaqueros take on the UT Arlington Mavericks

 UT Arlington Mavericks (8-16, 3-8 WAC) at UT Rio Grande Valley Vaqueros (12-12, 3-8 WAC)

+The Vaqueros are 10-3 on their home court.
+UT Rio Grande Valley is 6-10 against opponents over .500.

-The Mavericks are 3-8 in conference games.
-UT Arlington is fourth in the WAC with 34.5 rebounds per game led by Shemar Wilson averaging 7.8.
+The Mavericks have gone 3-8 against WAC opponents.
+UT Arlington is 6-8 in games decided by at least 10 points.

-TOP PERFORMERS: Johnson is scoring 20.9 points per game with 5.1 rebounds and 3.0 assists for the Vaqueros.
-Will Johnston is averaging 14.9 points and four assists over the last 10 games for UT Rio Grande Valley.
+TOP PERFORMERS: Daylen Williams is averaging 5.8 points and 5.9 rebounds for the Vaqueros.
+Will Johnston is averaging 2.1 made 3-pointers over the last 10 games for UT Rio Grande Valley.

-Gibson averages 1.7 made 3-pointers per game for the Mavericks, scoring 11.1 points while shooting 40.0% from beyond the arc.
-Wilson is averaging 11.3 points and 7.2 rebounds over the past 10 games for UT Arlington.
+Shemar Wilson is averaging 10.9 points and 7.8 rebounds for the Mavericks.
+Gibson is averaging 12.0 points over the last 10 games for UT Arlington.

 LAST 10 GAMES: Vaqueros: 4-6, averaging 71.3 points, 32.7 rebounds, 14.6 assists, 4.3 steals and 3.0 blocks per game while shooting 43.4% from the field.
 Their opponents have averaged 75.0 points per game.